daleonpz/Notes/fh-dortmund/01-ESE.md

 - Requirement elicitation:
     - the process through which the customer and developer discover, review, articulate, and understand the users’ needs and constraints on the software and development activities
     - Requirements elicitation is about discovering what requirements a system should be based upon
     - This doesn’t involve just asking stakeholders what they want.
-It requires a careful analysis of: The organisation, The application domain, Organisation processes where the system will be used, to determine the stakeholders need.
+It requires a careful analysis of: The organization, The application domain, Organization processes where the system will be used, to determine the stakeholders need.
     - Elicitation process:
         - Establish objectives (Business goals, system constraints)
         - Understand background (Organizational structure, Application domain, Existing systems)